kazurayam/VisualInspectionOfExcelAndPDF/README.md

 ## Applicability to your cases

-The "materialstore" and "materialstore-mapper" library is general purposed.
-You should be able to apply them to any URL as your own target.
+The "materialstore" and "materialstore-mapper" library are general purposed Groovy library.
+You should be able to apply them to any URL to solve your problems.

-Only the "Materialize stage" depends on the Selenium-java API.
-The "Reduce stage" and "Report stage" has no dependency on Selenium.
+Only the "Materialize stage" depends on the Selenium-java API in order to get access to Web resources through web browser.
+The "Reduce stage" and "Report stage" have no dependency on Selenium.

 I used Katalon Studio for build a demonstration.
 But these 2 libraries do not depend on Katalon Studio API at all.
 You can build a Patrol using Gradle/Maven/Ant with the "materialstore" + "materialstore-mapper".

 ## Conclusion

 The employees of the company I worked a few years ago required a software tool that could automate visiting [this URL](https://www.fsa.go.jp/policy/nisa2/about/tsumitate/target/index.html), check if the Excel files are updated or not, and if any changes are found, fire some data processing action.
 I would name this type of tool as **Patrol**.
-Now I am ready to build a Patrol for them.
-However I have already finished working with them.
-I do not have chance to help them any longer.
+Now I am finally ready to build a Patrol for them.
+However, I am too late, I quit the job already.
+I regret that I can not help them.

 ## Appendix